 How to Apply

-- Official copies of transcripts from all post-secondary educational institutions attended (these must be sent from the school, directly to the Director of the LL.M. program);
+- Official copies of transcripts from all post-secondary educational institutions attended (sent directly from the institution to the LL.M.
+Program)

-- At least one letter of recommendation (two in the case of international students) from an individual who can attest to the applicant’s academic and professional abilities (this should be sent directly to the Director of the LL.M.
-Program).
+- One letter of recommendation (two in the case of international students) (sent directly from the reference to the LL.M.
+Program)

 Admissions decisions are made by the Graduate Legal Studies Committee based on past academic performance, professional experience, and a demonstrated interest in agricultural and food law studies.
 The Committee seeks to admit candidates that will be successful in earning their LL.M. degree.
 See Frequently Asked Questions Regarding Admissions for additional information regarding the application process.

 Additional information and instructions are provided on the application forms:

 Application documents should be submitted to LLM@uark.edu or by mail to:

 University of Arkansas School of Law

 For questions, you may reach us by phone at (479) 575-3706 or by email to LLM@uark.edu.

 The University of Arkansas is committed to the policy of providing educational opportunities to all qualified students regardless of their economic or social status and will not discriminate on the basis of disability, race, color, sex, creed, veteran's status, age, marital or parental status, sexual orientation or national origin.